G-Node/g-node-portal/source/key_functions/data_api/principles.rst

  * "owner" - a :ref:`permalink <common_terms>` to the owner of an object
  * "date_created" is obviously an object creation date.

+plus some other attributes, specific to the current object.

-If an object has a parent (one-to-many relationship), an appropriate field will contain a permalink to this parent object or null, if empty.
+If an object has a parent (many-to-one relationship), an appropriate field will contain a permalink to this parent object or null, if empty.
 An example would be the "block" key in the response above.

-If an object has children (many-to-one relationship), you should be able to find a list containing children permalinks under the key named "<child_type>_set".
-An example would be the "analogsignal_set" key in the response above.
+If an object has children (one-to-many relationship), you should be able to find a list containing children permalinks under the key named "<child_type>_set".
+An example would be the "analogsignal_set" key in the response above, which contains :ref:`AnalogSignal <AnalogSignal>` objects belonging to a certain :ref:`Segment <Segment>`.

 Some attributes, especially the ones having units, are presented in a special form like